 South African BPOs also follow the “sun mentality.”
 Called the “follow the sun method,” this refers to delegating several workloads and issues in different time zones to increase responsiveness.

-This opens their landscape in offering services within the sun while sales, customer support, and other related services after the sun.
+This opens their landscape in offering services during the sun while sales, customer support, and other related services after the sun.
 It also makes employee distribution more efficient on their part.

 Moreso, its time zone allows the country to serve multiple regions such as Australia and the United States during their daytime.

 3. The utmost level of customer care